alonho/pytrace/README.md

 Install
 -------

-pytrace relies on sqlite and a C implementation of protocol buffers.
+pytrace depends on sqlite and a C implementation of protocol buffers.

 on debian/ubuntu: `sudo apt-get install libsqlite3-dev libprotobuf-c0-dev`